toggl/track-extension/docs/CONTRIBUTING.md

 ## Editing built-in integration

-Editing the built-in integrations allows you to fix some potential problems in an existing integration, or configure it even furter to suit your use-case and necessities.
+Editing the built-in integrations allows you to fix some potential problems in an existing integration, or configure it even further to suit your use-case and necessities.

 With development mode enabled, pick up the built-in integration you want to edit.
 There should be a little `edit` button in the `Custom Integrations` list's entries